testreet/rnmrfit/README.md

 The following code will use the pre-loaded `nmr.chol` 13C experiment.
 See the above section for loading your own NMR data.

-The fit process begins by the definition of a "scaffold" around the fit, which includes the number of peaks, peak type (Lorenz, Guass or Voigt), a description of the baseline, and a number of other options.
+The fit process begins by the definition of a "scaffold" around the fit, which includes the number of peaks, peak type (Lorentz, Guass or Voigt), a description of the baseline, and a number of other options.
 This scaffold also serves as an initial guess for the fit process.
 The minimal amount of information required to generate a scaffold is a list of peaks and a set of data used to estimate initial guesses.
 The peak list can be defined using relatively standard NMR notation.
 A doublet at 120 ppm with a coupling constant of 30 Hz would be encoded as `'120 d 30'`.
 The `'d'` can be replaced by a number of common abbreviations including s, t, q, quint, sext, sept, oct, dd, dt, td, and tt.
 The latter 4 expect two coupling values, e.g., `'120 dd 30 30'`.

 ```
 #!R